First-Year Residential Experience (FYRE)

 - involving alumni and community members who share career advice and wisdom;

-- providing a great start to college for all students including transfer and commuting students, who will be invited to group activities.
+- providing a great start to college for all students including transfer and commuting students, who are invited to group activities.